-- Cheapest car insurance in Oregon for a bad driving record
+- Which company has the cheapest car insurance in Oregon for a bad driving record?

 - How much is high-risk car insurance in Oregon?

-- Cheapest car insurance in Oregon with a DUI
+- What company offers the cheapest car insurance in Oregon after a DUI?

 - Cheapest car insurance in Oregon with multiple tickets

-- Cheapest car insurance in Oregon with bad credit
+- Which company has the cheapest car insurance for drivers with bad credit in Oregon?

-- Oregon car insurance laws for high-risk drivers
+- Which city has the cheapest car insurance for high-risk drivers in Oregon?

 - Compare Oregon high-risk driver car insurance rates with other states

-Cheapest car insurance in Oregon for a bad driving record
+Which company has the cheapest car insurance in Oregon for a bad driving record?

 Drivers with a poor record in Oregon will find the lowest rates from Travelers, Progressive and Nationwide.
 Among these, Travelers provides the lowest annual premiumThe payment required for an insurance policy to remain in force.
 Auto insurance premiums are quoted for either 6-month or annual policy periods. at $2,046 annually.